-Summary Reading Question
+Summary and Reading Question

 All students will be responsible for summarizing a selection and creating a reading question on one of the weekly assignments.
-On week 1, I will ask you what week/text you would like to present on.
-By week 2, I will confirm the schedule; if I haven't heard from you, I will assign you a text.
+During our first week, I will ask you what week/text you would like to present on.
+By the second, I will confirm the schedule; if I haven't heard from you, I will assign you a text.
 An example of a successful summary and question are available in the "Summary and Question" folder located in the "Weekly Assignments" folder.
 Your goal is to ask a compelling question that will invoke engaging responses from your classmates.
 Please refer to the Reading Question grading rubric under grade forms on our Blackboard Learn site.

-Midterm and Final Essay
+Midterm and Final Essays

-All students will submit two 5-7 page essays at mid and end semester.
+All students will submit two 4-6 page essays at mid and end semester.
 Essay prompts will be made available.
 Both essays will follow the MLA format and must be submitted to Blackboard Learn as a Word document attachment.
 Essays not submitted in Word will be returned to student and points will be deducted for being late.